mtdias/graphene-java-api-stack/docs/about.md

 When using a **Stack** it's possible to add "superpowers" to your created project from a **Template**.
 To do it, you can apply **Plugins** of the **Stack**.
 For example, functionalities to provide information about availability, consumption, monitoring, metrics and tracing.

-In practice, a **Plugin** can add dependencies to your project, create/change files and, if necessary, execute some terminal commands, among other possibilities.
+A**Plugin** can add dependencies to your project, create/change files and, if necessary, execute some terminal commands, among other possibilities.
 Furthermore, the **Stack** allows development teams to apply **Plugins** according to their own needs.